NikodemGapski/Security-pack/README.md

 The encrypted messages, password hashes and RSA keys are stored in sqlite3 databases ([Database.h](./Security-pack/src/Database.h), [DatabaseConnection.h](./Security-pack/src/DatabaseConnection.h)).

-In order to achieve a high level of encryption, a custom large int class is implemented ([INT.h](./Security-pack/src/INT.h)).

 ## License

 This project is under MIT License.